softmoth/raku-Template-Mustache/README.md

 TODO
 ====

-  * object support (not just hashes and arrays)
+  * full object support (with method calls; currently the object is just stringified)

-  * parsed template caching
+  * parsed template caching (currently supported for literal template strings)

   * global helpers (context items that float at the top of the stack)